OBarronCS/pwnbox/README.md

 # pwnbox

-This is wrapper around various `Docker` commands to create a Linux environment useful for CTF. `pwnbox` will create a container that is setup with many tools, is run with `--privileged` to enable certain behaviors (namely GDB changing ASLR settings), and Docker `network` mode is set to `host` for easy ability to run networked programs.
+This is wrapper around various `Podman` commands to create a Linux environment useful for CTF. `pwnbox` will create a container that is setup with many tools, is run with `--privileged` to enable certain behaviors (namely GDB changing ASLR settings), and `network` mode is set to `host` for easy ability to run networked programs.
 Additionally, the current working directory will be mounted to `/mount` inside the container, letting you share files with the host.

 The default container image that `pwnbox` will use is built from the `Dockerfile` in this repo.
 A pre-built version can be found at `ghcr.io/obarroncs/pwnbox`.
 There are two variants - the normal image, and a `full` image.
 The normal image is about 5GB, while the full image is about 15GB.
 The `full` image has a bunch of cross-compilers installed in it, which take up the 10GB.
 By default, the normal image is used.
 See notes below to change which image is used.

 A variant for `wsl` is also built - the [filesystem can be exported and used to install a `wsl` distro](#create-wsl-image-from-the-container)!

+The tool uses Podman's [idmapped file mounts feature](https://github.com/containers/podman/issues/10374) to efficiently allow the "container user" to access mounted host files as if it had the "host user" id.
+This makes it so the "container user" maps to the "host user" when accessing and modifying mounted files.
+This requires rootful Podman (which also provides the container other capabilities such as binding ports less than 1024), which is invoked with `sudo podman`.
+This causes most `pwnbox` commands to prompt for sudo password.

+> Docker [doesn't currently support](https://github.com/moby/moby/issues/2259) idmapped bind mounts, which is necessary for allow the user inside the container to access files as if it had the same ID as the user outside the container.

 ## Install
 Clone this repository and add the `bin` folder to your path!